yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

     });
 ```
 <br/>
-> - ❗  Functional component + hook
+> - Functional component + hook

 <br/><br/><br/>

-8.2 Why We Don't Need Bind Arrow Function ?
+:white_check_mark: 8.2 Why We Don't Need Bind Arrow Function ?
-> - Arrow function does not have the following in its context : this, arguments, super and new.target.
-So when you reference this inside an arrow function it treat this as any other variable and look for its declaration in its scope first and it can not find it so it search the upper scope which is the this referring to the react component class which what is required so we do not need to bind the this to the class.
+> - A benefit of using arrow functions is that this is already bound to that function so we don’t need to specify that anywhere else.
 > - Related Reference : [Why we don't need to bind the arrow function in React?](https://stackoverflow.com/questions/52979915/why-we-dont-need-to-bind-the-arrow-function-in-react)
 <br/><br/>